mrrusof/snippets/java/oca8/ch5/README.md

 - The 5 conditions for hiding
 - What method is called when method is overriden / hidden.
 - What variable is accessed when variable is hidden.
+- The rules that govern abstract classes
-- The 7 rules that govern interfaces
+- The rules that govern interfaces
 - Multiple inheritance
 - Default interface methods
 - Static interface methods